gretel/MIDIsync/README.md

 	- Energy-efficient power supply included

 During development i decided to have some features not for the sake of stability.
 These are shown ~~strikethrough~~.

+**Libraries are not included right now, going to add them as submodules.**